Potential Annual Savings

 - Collective bargaining power

-- Residents have more control over decisions
+- Greater resident control over decisions

 3. Individual Property Connections